-And sometimes it takes so much energy to manage everything about my life on a day to day basis, to manage taking my medications on time and in the right dosages, and making sure that I move X amount of times a day, and am I going to be able to do this one thing if I also have this thing scheduled on that day?
+And sometimes it eats up my energy levels to manage everything about my life on a day to day basis, to manage taking my medications on time and in the right dosages, and making sure that I move X amount of times a day, and am I going to be able to do this one thing if I also have this thing scheduled on that day?
 And it takes so much damn energy.
-And somedays, I just want cinnamon rolls.

 Right, because you’re still human.

 Right.
 And so it’s like, all right.
 It’s okay if it’s a couple times a month.
 Just don’t let it be every day.
 Just because it can become every day really easily, especially when I’m trapped.

 Oh, you’re not dancing it out.
-Like, you--
+Like, you–

 Oh, that’s good too.